Rick Retro’s Reference Rundown #2: Header Block, Title Line

 Primary Information Line

-Secondary Information Line
+Secondary Information Lines

 Franchise/Series Lines